OpenUK/publiccode.directory/entry-files/Readme.md

 A YAML directory entry configurration file to be hosted and maintained by the owner of the project.

-The directory contains 3 types of entry:
+The directory contains the following types of entry:

 - Software
 - Case study
 - Policy
+- resource